Performing a Projection Based Wavefunction-in-DFT Embedding Study

 # involved in the proton transfer reaction.

-# The geometry was grabbed from the Supplementary materials of the paper:
+# The geometry was grabbed from the supplementary materials of the paper:

 # Tikhonov D. Accurate Tunneling Splittings for Proton Transfer in Malonaldehyde